-Partner contributions for the 12 MSIfunded facilities came primarily from the federal government (\$101 million), provincial governments (\$80 million) and affiliated institutions, including trust funds and foundations (\$77 million) (see Figure 1).
+Partner contributions for the 12 MSIfunded facilities came primarily from the federal government (\$101 million), provincial governments (\$80 million) and affiliated institutions, including trust funds and foundations (\$77 million).
+As the funding provided by the CFI was intended to complement existing resources to address the operational needs of the successful facilities, it was expected that existing O&M funding partners maintain their support (either as cash or in-kind contributions).
+Although not shown here, an examination of partner contributions on a yearly basis shows that the level of funding from all major partners remained stable.

-CFI's contribution may not exceed 40 percent of a facility's total eligible O&M costs.
+3 CFI's contribution may not exceed 40 percent of a facility's total eligible O&M costs.